se-edu/learningresources/contents/docker/Docker.md

 The idea of containers is not so different from Virtual Machines (VM).
 Before the rise of Docker, people used VMs.
 A VM is an emulation of a real computer that is used to isolate an application and its dependencies into a self-contained unit that can run anywhere.
 For example, you could use a VM to run an application on a Linux system even though you are running Windows.

 However, a container posses some advantages over a VM.
-With reference to the [Docker Documentation](https://docs.docker.com/get-started/), a container runs natively on Linux and shares the kernel of the host machine with other containers.
+As per the [Docker Documentation](https://docs.docker.com/get-started/), a container runs natively on Linux and shares the kernel of the host machine with other containers.
 It runs a discrete process, taking no more memory than any other executable, making it lightweight.

 By contrast, a virtual machine (VM) runs a full-blown “guest” operating system with virtual access to host resources through a hypervisor.
 In general, VMs provide an environment with more resources than most applications need.
 The diagram below gives a depiction of this: